michael-rowe/ai-in-hpe/content/prompting.md

 ## Structured prompting

+This is a process or providing explicit instructions to the language model.
+Detailed, explicit instructions produce better results than open-ended prompts.
+You can think about giving explicit instructions as using rules and restrictions to how the model responds to your prompt.

 Some people refer to this as *prompt engineering* but that feels more like there's a correct way to create the prompt.
 'Crafting' brings to mind an iterative process that is more subjective.

+There are a few factors to consider when crafting a prompt (Facebook research, 2024):
+- Stylisation
+    - `Explain this to me like a topic on a children's educational network show teaching elementary students.`
+    - `I'm a software engineer using large language models for summarization.
+Summarize the following text in under 250 words:`
+    - `Give your answer like an old timey private investigator hunting down a case step by step.`
+- Formatting
+    - `Use bullet points.`
+    - `Return as a JSON object.`
+    - `Use less technical terms and help me apply it in my work in communications.`
+- Restrictions
+    - `Only use academic papers.`
+    - `Never give sources older than 2020.`
+    - `If you don't know the answer, say that you don't know.`

 Here's Ethan and Lilach Mollick talking through an iterative approach to crafting a more effective prompt.